Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Discussion

-Looking forward, this work establishes visible-frequency hyperbolic plasmonics as a platform for next-generation nanophotonic technologies \cite{lee2022hyperbolic-c0d,Chen2025}.
-The combination of subdiffraction focusing, enhanced light-matter interactions, and room-temperature operation positions \ce{MoOCl2} and related materials at the forefront of applications ranging from quantum information processing to ultra-sensitive biosensing.
-More broadly, our spatiotemporal imaging approach provides a new experimental paradigm for studying collective excitations in anisotropic materials, promising to accelerate discoveries across condensed matter physics, nanophotonics, and quantum optics \cite{grankin2023interplay-fe4,Aigner2022,Gomez-Diaz:15}.
-The exotic world of hyperbolic materials, long confined to theory, is now open for experimental exploration.
+Looking forward, this work establishes visible-frequency {directional} plasmonics as a platform for next-generation nanophotonic technologies \cite{lee2022hyperbolic-c0d,Chen2025}.
+While {anisotropic} plasmonic responses are often engineered through complex metamaterial architectures \cite{https://doi.org/10.1002/lpor.201400457} requiring complicated fabrication process, \ce{MoOCl_2} hosts visible-range {anisotropic plasmon polaritons} that can be accessed via simple mechanical exfoliation.
+The combination of {long-range polaritons with low loss}, enhanced light-matter interactions, air-stability, and room-temperature operation positions MoOCl$_2$ and related materials at the forefront of applications ranging from quantum information processing to ultra-sensitive biosensing \cite{wang2024planar-76d}.
+More broadly, our spatiotemporal imaging approach provides a distinct experimental paradigm for studying collective excitations in anisotropic materials, promising to accelerate discoveries across condensed matter physics, nanophotonics, and quantum optics \cite{grankin2023interplay-fe4,Aigner2022,Gomez-Diaz:15}.